By Eric Schansberg

 Before Constantine, the Church was often persecuted, functioning at the margins of society.
 With his edict in 321, Christianity exploded in popularity.
-He used the power of the State to legislate a restful approach to Sunday, so it became the legally mandated day of rest.
+He used the power of the state to legislate a restful approach to Sunday, so it became the legally mandated day of rest.
 With work prohibited on Sunday, Sunday morning (but post-dawn) became the clearly preferred time for worship.

 Of course, legislation and political economy are always a matter of theory versus practice.
 If one wants to legislate rest, the ideal may be prayer, study, acts of service and devotion.
-But those who don’t want to pray or pray so much will do other things with their “spare time.”
+But those who don’t want to pray or pray so much will do other things with their “spare” time.
 So, the reality was often a desire to play instead of pray — something which legislation also sought to regulate.

 This brings us to today’s “blue laws.”
 While fading in recent decades, such laws are still on the books in many states.
 In Indiana on Sundays, for example, dealers cannot sell cars.
-And as the recent case of Rickers Oil Company reminded us, there are restrictions on alcohol sales (although fewer so for bars, restaurants and breweries and wineries that have been granted exceptions by the state).
+And as the recent case of Rickers Oil Company reminded us, there are restrictions on alcohol sales (although fewer so for bars, restaurants, and breweries and wineries that have been granted exceptions by the state).

 An economist would expect “blue laws” to be driven by three motives.
 First, some people don’t want to engage in certain activities on Sunday — and are eager to use the law to restrict others too.
-This “moral” case has come from inner-city black Democrats and some socially conservative Republicans.
+This “moral” case has come from inner-city African-American Democrats and some socially conservative Republicans.